itzadnantech/wird_book_old/README.md

 # wird_book

-## Todo List For This Version
+## Todo List For This Version 3.2

-- Add language setting to setting page
-- Update Font weight and size of all Lists
+- Adjust font size using fingers on the screen

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,